facelessuser/wcmatch/docs/src/markdown/glob.md

 True
 ```

 `raw_escape` will detect the system it is running on and pick Windows escape logic or Linux/Unix logic.
-Since [`globmatch`](#globglobmatch) allows you to match Unix style paths on a Windows system, and vice versa, you can force Unix style escaping or Windows style escaping via the `platform` parameter.
-Simply use the constants `AUTO`, `WINDOWS`, or `UNIX`.
+Since [`globmatch`](#globglobmatch) allows you to match Unix style paths on a Windows system, and vice versa.
+You can force Unix style escaping or Windows style escaping via the `unix` parameter.
+When `unix` is `None`, the escape style will be detected, when `unix` is `True` Linux/Unix style escaping will be used, and when `unix` is `False` Windows style escaping will be used.

 ```pycon3
 >>> glob.raw_escape(r'some/path?/\x2a\x2afile\x2a\x2a{}.txt', platform=glob.UNIX)
 ```

-!!! warning "Deprecated 5.0"
+!!! new "New 5.0"
-    The `unix` parameter was deprecated in 5.0 and will be removed at some future time. `platform` should be used going forward.
+    The `unix` parameter is now `None` by default.
+Set to `True` to force Linux/Unix style escaping or set to `False` to force Windows style escaping.

 ## Flags